radian-software/straight.el/README.md

 * No support whatsoever for `package.el`.
 * Edit packages by editing their code, no extra steps required.
 Allow for manual version control operations.
-* Compatibility with MELPA, GNU ELPA, and EmacsMirror.
+* Compatibility with MELPA, GNU ELPA, and Emacsmirror.
 * Trivial to quickly try out a package without permanently installing it.
 * Good for reproducing an issue with `emacs -Q`.